kbaran224/go-xbps/README.md

 # go-xbps

-## Wrapper for xbps packet manager written in Go.
+## Wrapper for xbps package manager written in Go.